-Denver Water Administration Complex, Central Utility Plant.
-The Central Utility Plant is located in the Trades Shop building and is the primary mechanical system for the campus, providing heated and chilled water to the mechanical systems for each building.
-Each building also has the ability to operate independently of the CUP, if needed.
+Denver Water Administration Complex, Central Utility Plant (CUP).
+The CUP is in the Trades Shop building and is the primary mechanical system for the campus, providing heated and chilled water to the mechanical systems for each building.
+Each building also can operate independently of the CUP, if needed.